emperorofmars/nna_unity/readme.md

 If you wanted to define a `$nna-multinode` component in Blender, you would have to create one or more `Empty` objects and parent them to the appropriate bone.
 This is clunky, perhaps I will create a Blender counterpart to this eventually.

 ## Supported Components
+Support for additional components can be hot loaded.

 ### `c-twist` **Twist Constraint**
 | parameter | type | description |
 | --- | --- | --- |